wsoula/newalbumreleases-spotify-playlists/README.md

 # INDEX_START = 179  # could be August
 # INDEX_START = 214  # could be July
 ```

-Visit the newalbumreleases.net page and copy the cookie value into the cookie_value variable.
-This is because the feed is protected by cloudflare now

 Run the script
 `./newalbumrelease-spotify-playlists.py`